Keul125/SafeDom/README.md

 Open about:debugging#/runtime/this-firefox load temporary addon and select "manifest.json" in the safedom folder.

 ## How it works
-This addon will change the background color of the adress bar ifthe current website is not in the bookmarks
+This addon will change the background color of the adress bar if the current website is not in the bookmarks

 ![screenshot](screenshot_3.png)